 Over exfoliating disrupts the desquamation process, which causes pores to get filled with dead skin cells.

-What is the white stringy stuff that comes out of a pimple?
+What is the white stuff that comes out of a pimple?

-The white stuff is dead skin cells mixed with sebum and dirt.
-This white stringy discharge from pores may be smelly if it contains alot of skin bacteria.
+Whiteheads are dead skin cells mixed with sebum and dirt.
+This white stringy discharge from pores may be smelly if it contains a lot of skin bacteria.
 Skin bacteria has a distinctive smell.